swastika0015/merkle-proofs/README.md

 ![Merkle Tree](assets/hash.png)

 ## Merkle Tree
-A Merkle tree, named after Ralph Merkle  is a binary structure tree of hash values.
-In Merkle tree, the last node of the tree called leaf node is a hash of transaction data, and the intermediate nodes called non-leaf nodes are a hash of its children and the hash at the top is referred to as the “Root”.
+A Merkle tree, named after Ralph Merkle, is a binary structure tree of hash values.
+It acts as a summary of all the transactions in a block, enabling fast and secure verification of data across larger datasets.
+In Merkle tree, the last node of the tree called the leaf is a hash of transaction data, the intermediate node is referred to as the non-leaf node is a hash of its children, and the hash at the top is referred to as the root.

-All transactions are grouped in pairs in the Merkle tree structure.
+All leaves are grouped in pairs in the Merkle tree structure.
 Each pair has a computed hash that is stored directly in the parent node.
 These nodes are then grouped into pairs, and their hash is stored on the next level up.
-This process continues until reaching the root of the Merkle tree.
+This process continues until reaching the top of the Merkle tree.

 For example, consider the Merkle tree with four transactions- T1, T2, T3, and T4.
+These transactional data will be hashed before being stored as a leaf node resulting in H1- Hash of T1, H2- Hash of T2, and so on for H3 and H4.
+Now consecutive pairs of leaf nodes will be hashed to create a parent node.
+Hashing H1 and H2 will result in H12, similarly hashing H3 and H4 will result in H34.
+Lastly, H12 and H34 are then hashed to create root hash H1234.

 ![Merkle Tree](assets/merkleTree.png)